Lincoln Handicap Preview, Tips, Runners & Trends

 • 2021: Winner in 10 (15,1,9) [18 Runners]

 The course which has produced the most winners of the Lincoln Handicap is Newmarket (Rowley), there has been a total number of 5 winners of this race who ran at Newmarket (Rowley) last time out.
-The next best course which has produced the second most winners is Meydan, there has been a total number of 3 winners of this race who ran at Meydan last time out.
+The next best courses which have produced the second most winners are Ascot and Meydan, there has been a total number of 3 winners from each of those courses.

 Looking over the past renewals, there is only one stallion whose offspring have produced multiple winners of the Lincoln Handicap, that stallion Pivotal has produced 2 winners (2018,2013).